coverallsapp/coverage-reporter/README.md

 3. Create a tag `git tag --annotate vX.X.X` with the same annotation as commit message
 4. Push with a tag `git push origin master --follow-tags`

-Github release will be created automatically.
+GitHub release will be created automatically.